data-apis/array-api/spec/API_specification/elementwise_functions.md

 .. note::

-    Floating-point multiplication not always associative due to finite precision.
+    Floating-point multiplication is not always associative due to finite precision.

 #### Parameters